 My name is Kelly Walsh, I am the CIO at The College of Westchester, and I’ve been authoring EmergingEdTech since early 2009.
 I am an avid advocate of education technology when it is well planned and thoughtfully deployed.
 I am excited about what technology can bring to education when it is thoughtfully leveraged, and love informing others through inspiring presentations and dialogue!

 I have developed and delivered presentations on a variety of education technology topics at technology conferences and at schools across the U.S., including the breakout session “Flipping the Classroom: Succeeding with Reverse Instruction” at the Campus Technology 2012 conference in Boston, and “Using Popular Social Media Tools in the Classroom” at the 2011 conference.
-I will be delivering a Keynote address focused on “Engaging Students and Enhancing Learning Outcomes” at the upcoming regional conference, “Education Technology Learning Summit – Teaching & Learning with the iPad” in North Carolina this November.
+I delivered a Keynote address focused on “Engaging Students and Enhancing Learning Outcomes” at the regional conference, “Education Technology Learning Summit – Teaching & Learning with the iPad” in North Carolina in November, 2012.
 These are just a few of the ed tech topics that I am passionate about.

 I also recently developed and delivered an online “Flipped Classroom Workshop”, and will be offering it again frequently over the coming year or two.
 My new eBook, iPads in Education: Implementations, Apps, and Insights, has just recently been published (it is available here on iTunes).
 A chapter on “12 Potential Education Technology Implementation Pitfalls and Ways to Avoid them” is currently under consideration for inclusion in the Classroom 2.0 5th Anniversary Book Project, and it is available for download here.